Teachable![]() |

 - Figure out who you want to reach out to.

-- Understand your target audience, where they reach out socially, as well as what their expectations and desires are before creating marketing material.
+- Understand your target audience, where they reach out socially, and their expectations and desires before creating marketing material.

 “Learn how to promote your items.
 You will develop a greater sense of your particular demographic wants and requirements while creating a personal link and guiding them to your brand.”